Preparing Managers in Local Government

 The full-time internship during the second year of the Fellowship remains a distinctive feature of the experience.
 During the second year (the internship year), each Fellow obtains a full-time, paid internship which may lead to a permanent job.
 Once again, MPA academic advisors provide support for Fellows to find internships suited for their career goals.
 This has resulted in a 100% placement rate over the past five years with students placed around the nation.

 Also during the second year, Fellows meet three times with faculty for week-long professional development seminars designed to help link theory and practice.
 During these seminars, Fellows review, compare, interpret, and scrutinize their own work experiences while alumni and other practicing administrators assist them in the transition from academic life to a professional career.
 The first professional development seminar is held in conjunction with the annual meeting of the International City/County Management Association (ICMA) in the fall.
 The second professional development seminar is a week-long program held on the Lawrence campus in January.
-The third is in April, again in Lawrence in conjunction with the annual Kansas City/County Management Conference.
+The third is in May, again in Lawrence, immediately preceding graduation.

 Certificate in City and County Management